 How long does it take to get a nursing degree?
 At Bryant & Stratton College, our Practical Nursing Diploma can help you gain the skills, education and experience you need to take the NCLEX-PN exam and become a Licensed Practical Nurse in about a year.
 We also offer a two-year AAS in Nursing degree that can prepare you to take the NCLEX-RN and become a Registered Nurse (RN).

-What are the different levels of nursing degree?
+What are the different levels of nursing degrees?
 There are diploma programs that can help you become a Licensed Practical Nurse/Licensed Vocational Nurse (LPN/LVN).
 If you want to become a Registered Nurse (RN), you’ll need to complete at least an Associate Degree in Nursing (ADN) and take the NCLEX-RN exam.
 Of course, you can continue moving up the career ladder with a Bachelor of Science in Nursing (BSN), a Master of Science in Nursing (MSN) or even a Doctor of Nursing Practice (DNP).

 What degree do you need to be a nurse?
 That depends on your ultimate nursing goal.
 To become a Registered Nurse (RN), you’ll need to complete at least an associate-level degree from an accredited nursing program.
 Then you’ll need to take the NCLEX-RN exam.
 If you want to start your nursing career as a Licensed Practical Nurse/Licensed Vocational Nurse, you can pursue a less-intensive practical nursing diploma before taking the NCLEX-PN exam.